-Tutor LMS is one of the most popular additions to the world of WordPress LMS plugins.
-In a very short time, they have amassed an army of 50,000+ eLearning enthusiasts.
-It comes packed with unique features like the frontend course builder, drag-and-drop course creator, certificate builder, and continuous development support from the parent company, Themeum.
+Tutor LMS is a popular addition to LMS plugins.
+It ships with features like the frontend course builder, drag-and-drop course creator, certificate builder, and continuous development support from the parent company, Themeum.

-The core plugin is free, while the premium plan starts at $149 for a single-site license.
-With it, you get access to multiple premium add-ons like Certificates, Course Previews, Multi-Instructor, Frontend Course Builder, Content Drip, and more.
-You can also use integrations with Google Classroom for robust communication, Zoom for live video classes, and Elementor for a fully customized course-building experience.
+The core plugin is free, while the premium plan starts at $199 for a single-site license.
+This gives you access to premium add-ons like Certificates, Course Previews, Multi-Instructor, Content Drip, and more.
+You can also integrate with Google Classroom for robust communication, Zoom for live video classes, and Elementor for a fully customized course-building experience.

-Tutor LMS also boasts a secure platform with top security and coding practices.
-It has a growing list of integrations with e-commerce plugins, page builder plugins, as well as other popular ones like GamiPress, BuddyPress, and so on.
+Tutor LMS also boasts a secure platform with robust security and coding practices.
+It has a growing list of integrations with e-commerce plugins, as well as other popular page builder plugins like GamiPress, BuddyPress, and so on.

-- With the Pro version, the frontend course builder enables a novice WordPress user to ignore the backend course builder and create courses right from the front end of the site.
+- With the Pro version, the frontend course builder enables a novice WordPress user to create courses right from the front end of the site.

-- Separate frontend dashboards for students, instructors, and admin.
-Each dashboard shows different settings based on different role types.
+- Separate the frontend dashboards for students, instructors, and admin to show different settings based on different role types.

-- Drag & drop certificate builder that lets you create certificates to award your students.
+- Drag & drop certificate builder lets you create certificates to award your students.

-- Covers all types of course content media with support for text-only content, audio courses, videos, and Live Classes with Zoom integration.
+- Covers all types of course content media with support for text-only content, audio courses, and videos, as well as Live Classes with Zoom integration.

-- 10+ question types in the Quiz Builder for creative and insightful quizzes.
+- 10+ question types in the Quiz Builder to create insightful quizzes.

-- Q/A and Student Forums for each course to boost communications.
+- Q/A and Student Forums for each course to improve communication.

-- Enable/disable fully customizable triggered emails to send to your students and instructors for events happening on your Tutor LMS site.
+- Enable/disable customizable triggered emails to send to your students and instructors regarding events happening on your Tutor LMS site.

-- Tutor LMS Notification add-on allows you to send site-wide notifications for events based on your LMS site.
+- Tutor LMS Notification add-on lets you send site-wide notifications for events that are based on your LMS site.

-- Support for all monetization plans, including e-commerce plugins like WooCommerce, EDD, Restrict Content Pro, and Paid Membership Pro.
+- Support for all monetization plans, including e-commerce plugins like WooCommerce and EDD.

-- The admin and the instructor dashboard both will help track and monitor earnings and give an overview of their LMS analytics, course details, earnings, statements, and more.
+- The admin and the instructor dashboard will help track and monitor earnings to give an overview of their LMS analytics, course details, earnings, statements, and more.

-- One-click migration tools if you’re planning to switch platforms.
-They currently support LearnDash and LearnPress, but they’ve stated that the supported platforms list will grow steadily.
+- One-click migration tools if you plan to switch platforms.
+They currently support LearnDash and LearnPress, but they have stated that the supported platforms list will grow steadily.

 - Language support for 27+ languages.

-- The event calendar provides an overview of all that is happening and helps the user take necessary preparations.
+- The event calendar provides an overview of all that is happening and helps users take necessary action.

-Sensei LMS was developed by the people behind WooCommerce and shares many similarities.
-It’s an extension of WooCommerce so naturally works in a very similar way to building a store.
+Sensei LMS was developed by the same team behind WooCommerce and shares many similarities.
+It’s an extension of WooCommerce, so naturally it works in a very similar way to building a store.
 The basic premise is simple: you write lessons and add quizzes.
 It includes user registration, and it’s a simple process when adding other WooCommerce elements (like physical products) to the courses.

-It doesn’t include payment gateways or many other advanced features but these can be provided by WooCommerce plugins for a price.
+It doesn’t include payment gateways or many other advanced features, but these can be supplemented with WooCommerce plugins for a price.

-If you’re familiar with building a WooCommerce store (one of the most popular eCommerce plugins) and managing products, managing online courses with this plugin will feel very similar.
+If you’re familiar with building a WooCommerce store and managing products, managing online courses with this plugin will feel very similar.
 Simple to use, easy to populate but not the most advanced options in the world.

 - Works well with WooCommerce and WordPress.